 The world can be a very dangerous place.
 Both soldiers and law enforcement officers are expected to make the correct decision, with excellent marksmanship, in split-second life-and-death situations.
 The better and more realistic the training, the greater the chance the trainee will succeed when lives hang in the balance and threats are real!
-Customers buy our simulator for realistic training so that a trainee has a better chance to survive lethal encounters as well as avoid the injury or death of others, whenever it is avoidable.
+Customers buy our simulator for realistic training so that a trainee has a better chance to succeed at their mission and survive lethal encounters..